-Employee also contends that she was terminated without full disclosure of purpose and not given an opportunity to complete outstanding work assignments "over the course of the supposed thirty (30) days of RIF notice."
 I disagree with Employee's contention.
 Agency's RIF Notice contained all of the requirements listed in 5 DCMR §1506.1, which includes a statement of "specifically what action [was taken], the effective date of the action, and other necessary information regarding the employee's status and appeal right."
-In this case, the RIF Notice stated that Employee's position was eliminated as part of a RIF effective November 21, 2010, along with information about her appeal rights to this Office.
+In this case, the RIF Notice stated that Employee's position was eliminated as part of a RIF effective November 21, 2010, along with information about his appeal rights to this Office.
 Additionally, in its Answer, Agency provided a copy of the RIF Authorization, dated October 8, 2010, which detailed the specific reasons and legal basis for the instant RIF.
-Further, Employee was not entitled to an opportunity to complete any work assignments during the thirty (30) day notice prior to the effective date of the instant RIF because she was properly placed on paid administrative leave.
+Further, it is within Agency's discretion to request the return of work related items, escort an Employee out of the workplace, and to place an employee on administrative leave during the thirty (30) day notice period for a RIF.
+Based on the record, I find that Employee was properly placed on paid administrative leave from October 22, 2010 until November 21, 2010.